 Finally, if both players think the other will confess, then they know that if they stay silent that they will have to go to prison for 3 years instead of 2 years.

-In this way we can see how our decisions are shaped by incentives.
+This way, we can see how our decisions are shaped by incentives.
 In this situation, both players will confess to the crime (shown by the underlined numbers), as they are incentivised to do so.
 This is despite the fact that staying silent would have been a better option for both of them.

 Macroeconomics

 Once we understand how many individuals make decisions, we might think about how all of those decisions result in behaviour at the level of a country.
-Macroeconomics looks at society as a whole, at a regional, national or international level.
+Macroeconomics looks at society as a whole, at a regional, national and international level.

 Macroeconomics helps us understand how millions of individuals and businesses making their own small decisions adds up to big changes for the whole country.
 This includes the numbers you see in the news every day, such as Gross Domestic Product (GDP, the value of all final goods and services produced in an economy), unemployment and economic growth.

 One major thing that macroeconomists study are economic crises.
 These are events that result in GDP falling, often resulting in a rise in unemployment.
 We have seen two big economic crises in the past 15 years, one back in 2008 to 2009 called the Great Recession.
-The most recent caused by the Coronavirus pandemic.
+The most recent one was caused by the Coronavirus pandemic.

 At its core, banks in the US and Europe were giving out mortgages for new houses to everyone and anyone, causing house prices to rise rapidly.
 The result was a “housing bubble burst” after many people could not afford to pay their mortgage.
 House prices fell massively and the value of mortgage-backed investments followed, causing banks and investors to go bust.